Which adolescents you'll be equipped to support

-Any adolescent who struggles socially.
+Any adolescent (roughly ages 11–17) who struggles socially.
 PEERS® is not autism-only.
 It serves students with ASD, ADHD, anxiety, depression, social phobia, peer rejection, recent moves or transitions, and any young person who finds making and keeping friends genuinely hard.

 What you do not need